-Global Grassroots Mobilization and the Rise of Pro-Tibet NGOs launched a Tibetan service and started broadcasting daily to listeners in Tibet.
+Global Grassroots Mobilization and the Rise of Pro-Tibet NGOs

 Perhaps the most significant outcome of Dharamsala's strategic recalibration and the protests in Lhasa was the rise of international grassroots mobilization for Tibet.
 The

 99 Tibet Justice Center, Legal Materials on Tibet.
 This center is an NGO based in California, which conducted research to build a legal and historical case for Tibetan self-determination.